 Contact Group on Piracy off the Coast of Somalia Meets in New York

-The United States will join partners from nearly 70 countries, international organizations, and the private sector at the United Nations in New York on March 29 for a plenary meeting of the Contact Group on Piracy off the Coast of Somalia.
-The Contact Group is a broad and growing diplomatic effort taking action against criminal activity that threatens commerce and humanitarian aid deliveries along one of the world’s busiest shipping corridors.
+The United States will join partners from 60 countries and international organizations at the United Nations in New York March 21, for a plenary meeting of the Contact Group on Piracy off the Coast of Somalia, a growing diplomatic effort to confront criminal activity that threatening commerce and humanitarian aid deliveries along one of the world’s busiest shipping corridors.

-The plenary, hosted by the United Arab Emirates, will be the eleventh gathering of this outstanding international partnership.
-Since its initial meeting in January 2009, the Contact Group has nearly tripled in size.
-This is a testament to the global consensus that piracy poses a shared security challenge to maritime safety and to the need for further concerted and coordinated international action.
-Among its accomplishments to date, the Contact Group has:
+The plenary, hosted by Turkey, will be the eighth gathering of this outstanding international partnership, which was established following the adoption of U.N.
+Security Council Resolution 1851 to coordinate an effective international response to piracy in the Somali Basin and surrounding waters.
+Since its initial meeting in January 2009, the Contact Group has nearly doubled in size − a testament to the global consensus that piracy poses a shared security challenge to maritime safety and that the current situation requires further concerted and coordinated international action.
+Among its accomplishments, the Contact Group has:

-Facilitated coordination of international naval patrols through the operational coordination of an unprecedented international naval effort from more than 30 countries working together to protect transiting vessels.
-The United States coordinates these efforts with multilateral coalitions such as NATO’s Operation Ocean Shield and the European Union’s Operation ATALANTA.
-The United States also looks to further develop counter-piracy cooperation with several other nations deploying forces to the international counter-piracy effort, including China, India, Japan, and Russia.
+· Facilitated the operational coordination of an unprecedented international naval effort from 20 countries working together to protect transiting vessels and patrol the vast waters of the region.
+The United States coordinates with NATO and the European Union in these efforts, and also looks to further develop counter-piracy cooperation with countries like China, India, Japan, and Russia.

-Partnered with the shipping industry to improve practical steps merchant ships and crews can take to avoid, deter, delay, and counter pirate attacks.
-The shipping industry’s use of Best Management Practices and the increasing use of Privately Contracted Armed Security Personnel are among these measures that have proven to be the most effective deterrents against pirate attacks.
+· Partnered with the shipping industry to improve practical steps merchant ships and crews can take to avoid, deter, delay, and counter pirate attacks.
+The use of the Contact Group’s Best Management Practices and other counter-piracy guidance has proven to be the most effective deterrents against pirate attacks.